RobotLocomotion/drake/doc/_pages/jenkins.md

 After this has passed, go through normal review.
 Once normal review is done, add `@BetsyMcPhail` for review and request that the provisioned instances be updated.
-He will then respond on when it is appropriate to merge the PR.
+She will then respond on when it is appropriate to merge the PR.

 ## Building Binary Packages on Demand